ciscoheat/haxedci-example/README.md

 	}
 }
 ```
-Nothing special about the constructor, just assign the Roles as normal instance variables.
+Nothing special about it, just assign the Roles as normal instance variables.
 This is called *Role-binding*, and there are two important things to remember:

 1. All Roles are bound as an atomic operation before an Interaction starts.
-1. A Role should not be unbound.
+1. A Role should not be left unbound.

 Rebinding Roles during executing complicates things, and is hardly supported by any mental model.
 So put the binding in one place only, you can factorize it out of the constructor to a `bindRoles` method if you want.
 Note that the Roles be rebound before another Interaction in the same Context occurs, (can be useful during recursion, for example).

-### Interaction(s)
+### System Operations
-We have just mentioned **Interactions**, which is the final concept to learn before we can use the Context.
-It is simply a starting point for executing a Context.
-All an Interaction should do is to call a RoleMethod, so the Roles start interacting with each other.
+We have just mentioned **Interactions**, which is the last character of the DCI acronym.
+An Interaction is a flow of messages through the Roles in a Context, like the one we have defined based on the mental model.
+To start an Interaction we need an entry point for the Context however.
+This is called a **System Operation**, and all it should do is to call a RoleMethod, so the Roles start interacting with each other.

-There may be many Interactions in a Context, but in this case we only need one, so lets call it `execute`.
+There may be many System Operations in a Context, but in this case we only need one, so lets call it `transfer`.
+Avoid using a generic name like "execute", instead give your API meaning by letting every method name carry meaningful information.
 ```actionscript
 class MoneyTransfer implements dci.Context {
 	@role var source = {